igmrrf/bugrelay/CONTRIBUTE.md

-# Contributing to BUGMIRROR
+# Contributing to BUGRELAY

-Thank you for considering contributing to **BUGMIRROR**! 🎉
+Thank you for considering contributing to **BUGRELAY**! 🎉
 This guide will help you set up your local environment, follow contribution standards, and make valuable pull requests.

 ---